#GoldMovie, #MonsterTrucks, and more – Movie Reviews

 Monster Trucks

 Terravex, an oil drilling company that employs most of a small North Dakota town, has stopped drilling.
-They found a small pockets of water directly above their oil.
+They found small pockets of water directly above their oil.
 Their environmentalist tells them that the area must be surveyed for signs of life, but Reece wants the drilling to continue.
-Jim Dowd, Terrevex geologist, gives them the green light to drill saying on life could sustain itself that deep under the earth.
+Jim Dowd, Terrevex geologist, gives them the green light to drill saying that life could sustain itself that deep under the earth.
 As soon as the drill hits the water, there is a huge explosion and 3 creatures come out of it.
 The Terravex’s crew found 2 but one is still loose.
-They want to find the creature and it’s home, so they can destroy it before environmentalists can stop their drilling.
-Tripp, a high school student, works in a junk yard for spare parts.
+They want to find the creature and its home, so they can destroy it before environmentalists can stop their drilling.
+Tripp, a high school student, works in a junkyard for spare parts.
 He hopes to get his hold truck running again, but while working he hears a noise.
 It’s the creature.
-He calls the police to help, but it is laughed off as prank.
+He calls the police to help, but it is laughed off as a prank.
 “Creech”, as Tripp calls him, hides in his truck and becomes Tripp’s engine.
-He soon learns that the creature is smart, strong. and kind.
+He soon learns that the creature is smart, strong, and kind.
 He wants to keep him but knows Creech is in danger if he is found.
 Tripp is determined to bring Creech back home … until Creech disappears.
 Tripp must find out why Creech ran, save Creech, and return him before Terravex poisons Creech’s home.

 I give it 2.5 out of 5 stars

-Don’t you worry.
+Don’t you worry?
 I’m not going anywhere – Rick

 You are going to need like 12 more of those things – Tripp